 - Keep the picture in acid- and lignin-free card stock to support and cover the image.

 - Place it in an archival box so that no weight rests on the image.

 - Store it in a place with as stable temperature and humidity as is possible.
 A windowless closet is usually the best place in a house.

 Preserving and Restoring the Image

 I wouldn’t frame an image like this, I’d have it conserved and display a copy print.
 A professional photo conservator can repair the crack.
 They can transfer the image to acid free card stock and “paint” in the missing pieces of the picture.

 However, a digital restoration person can make similar fixes to a scan of the original.
 The costs involved in this are less than conservation.
-You can learn more about preserving and fixing old family photos digitally with our self-guided online course, How to Restore Old Photos.
 However, you’ll want to leave the original to the professionals.
 The restoration/conservation choice usually depends on your budget and how valuable that picture is to your family history.